Kayque-Goncalves/saturn-music-player/README.md

   Saturn Music Player
 </h1>

-That is project made to train my Front-end skills.
+This is project made to train my Front-end skills.

 🚧 **Saturn Player is under development** 🚧